calcaide/angular1-styleguide/README.md

 - `app.config.js`: all the config blocks encapsulated in one module.
 In this way, you don't pollute the root module with config blocks.
 - `app.states.js`: all the app states tree defined in one file.
 Also, this way, you don't pollute the root module with states.
 - `/root`: views and controllers that are part of the root state.
 I use an abstract state as the first state.
 This state is called root, and any other state in the application is a nested state of the root.
 Root states defines the main template that is composed of [multiple named views](https://github.com/angular-ui/ui-router/wiki/Multiple-Named-Views), those named views contains common components that are present in any section of the app like a top bar menu or whatever.
 - `/common`: contains common Angular artifacts and modules in the UI context.
-I use to keep all the module artifacts (controller, service, etc.) together in a folder (like clients module in the example) that typically refers to a section or component on the app, but some artifacts are used for more than one module.
+I use to keep all the module artifacts (controller, service, etc.) together in a folder (like clients module in the example) that typically refers to a section or component of the app, but some artifacts are used for more than one module.
 I consider those artifacts are orphans, let's put an example with a directive that is used in dashboard and in clients section, where you will put this directive? in dashboard folder or clients folder?
 The answer is in `/common` folder.
 The same with a common module.
 That's why is the unique folder that follows the **sort by type** structuring approach, for the variety of artifacts and modules that can contain.
 - `/clients`: represents a state/section of the app and wraps all the artifacts that form it.
 There are simple sections like `clients` in the [example of app structure](#example-of-app-structure) or little bit complex like `clients` in the [example of huge module](#example-of-huge-module).